hugh-fox/Sifu/LanguageReference.md

 ## Semantics and Syntax Isomorphism

-All syntax in Sifu can be parsed into a Pattern, then mpatterned back into the original syntax (although it will be desugared).
-This implies that _all_ syntax has semantics, i.e. parentheses have meaning.
+All non-whitespace syntax in Sifu can be parsed into a Pattern, then pretty printed back into the original syntax (although it will be desugared).
+This implies that _all_ non-whitespace syntax has semantics, i.e. parentheses have meaning.

-## Parsing

-parsing

 ## Type Checking as Pattern matching on Patterns